-CE requirements for former Professional Registrants whose registration was resigned, revoked, or changed to another status, such as non-practicing, will vary depending on how long their professional registrations have been lapsed for.
+CE requirements for former Professional Registrants whose registration was resigned, revoked, or changed to another status, such as non-practising, will vary depending on how long their professional registrations have been lapsed for.

-For registration lapses of 0-6 months:
+For registration lapses of less than six months:

-- Applicants whose professional registrations have lapsed for 0-6 months are required to complete CE requirements that were missed during the period of the lapse and any CE requirements which were incomplete when the license ended. - Applicants are notified by email when CE activities have been assigned.
-Assignments can be reviewed in your Application Status Portal. - Once reinstated, Three-Year Rolling Periods will continue from the previous license and can be reviewed from the account dashboard. - Applicants whose license lapsed due to a medical, parental, or compassionate care leave may apply for a CE exemption (see Section 2.2) to have their Three-Year Rolling Period requirement reduced.
+- Applicants whose professional registrations have lapsed for less than six months are required to complete CE requirements that were missed during the period of the lapse and any CE requirements which were incomplete when the license ended. - Applicants are notified by email when CE activities have been assigned.
+Assignments can be reviewed in your Application Status Portal. - Once reinstated, Three-Year Rolling Periods will continue from the previous license and can be reviewed from the account dashboard. - Applicants whose license lapsed due to a medical, parental, or compassionate care leave may apply for a CE exemption (see Section 2.2 "Exemptions") to have their Three-Year Rolling Period requirement reduced.

-For registration lapses greater than 6 months:
+For registration lapses greater than six months:

-- Applicants whose professional registrations have lapsed for more than 6 months may have their Competency evaluated by the Credentials Committee. - Once reinstated, CE requirements will follow the same rules as a new Registrant, as outlined in Section 3.1.4 New Registrants
+- Applicants whose professional registrations have lapsed for more than 6 months are not required to complete missed CE requirements, but may be prioritized for an Individual Compliance Audit. - Once reinstated, CE requirements will follow the same rules as a new Registrant, as outlined in Section 3.1.4 "New Registrants."